Michal-Delikat/Michal-Delikat/README.md

 - 👋 Hi, I’m @Michal-Delikat
 - 👀 I’m interested in AI, Machine Learning, Software Development.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on Machine Learning Project
+- 💞️ I’m looking for a job as a React Developer.
 - 📫 How to reach me - michal.delikat0@gmail.com

 <!---